sdiehl/prism/docs/src/compiler.md

 {{#include ../examples/anf-example.txt}}
 ```

-A subset of this calculus is modeled in `models/Prism.lean` (Lean 4; [de Moura & Ullrich, 2021](bibliography.md#demoura-ullrich-2021)), which mirrors the core one variant at a time and proves a small-step determinism theorem (`Step.deterministic`).
+This calculus is modeled in Lean 4 ([de Moura & Ullrich, 2021](bibliography.md#demoura-ullrich-2021)): `models/Prism.lean` mirrors the core one variant at a time with a substitution small-step relation, on top of which the model adds an executable abstract machine that mirrors the interpreter and is proved to agree with it.
+[Section 13](#13-verification) describes the model and how it is run as a third differential oracle.

 ## 8. Pattern-Match Compilation